 Mazi Underground City is also part of Ürgüp, but we’ll explain it in the section on underground cities below.

 If you have a lot of time and want to see what a traditional house looked like in Cappadocia, then you can stop by Asmalı Konak.
 This place is famous among Turks as there was a show that was filmed here, which makes it an entertaining place to see in Cappadocia for Turks.
 But if you ask us, this place doesn’t have much to offer as most of the rooms are locked, and you’ll only be able to see two rooms.
 Also, the building, which was constructed 200 years ago in Greek architecture, is not in good shape.
-Entry is 2 TL.
 Click here for the location.
+Number 16 on the map.

 Three Beauties (Üç Güzeller)

 Ortahisar Castle is the largest fairy chimney in all of Cappadocia.
 The Hittites first started forming this fairy chimney to use as protection, and it was later used as a fortification for the Romans, Byzantines, Seljuks, and Ottomans.
 From the castle, you’ll be able to have a bird’s eye view of Ürgüp, Avanos, and Göreme.
 You can’t use your museum card to get in.
-Entry is only 2 TL.
 Click here for the location.
-Entry is 4 TL.
+Number 19 on the map.

 Other Places to See in Cappadocia – Underground Cities